logo ai

 Staying Young at Foot

 The shoes you wear, your profession, and your self-maintenance habits can all impact how your feet hold up day after day.
 Conditions like heel spurs, bunions, and neuromas can cause serious foot pain, while conditions like hammertoes can actually change the shape of your feet and cause your shoes to fit you differently.
-You will need to talk to your podiatrist in Boca Raton about the different treatment options available to overcome each of these conditions.
+You will need to talk to your foot and ankle specialists about the different treatment options available to overcome each of these conditions.

 Part of keeping your feet healthy with age is learning all the ways that your feet are going to change.
 Understanding these changes can help you stay prepared and keep your feet healthy and happy.